JetsonHacksNano/CSI-Camera/README.md

 The camera should be installed in the MIPI-CSI Camera Connector on the carrier board.
 The pins on the camera ribbon should face the Jetson Nano module, the stripe faces outward.

 The new Jetson Nano B01 developer kit has two CSI camera slots.
-You can use the sensor_mode attribute with nvarguscamerasrc to specify the camera.
+You can use the sensor_id attribute with nvarguscamerasrc to specify the camera.
 Valid values are 0 or 1 (the default is 0 if not specified), i.e.

 ```
-nvarguscamerasrc sensor_mode=0
+nvarguscamerasrc sensor_id=0
 ```

 To test the camera: